lgpcappiello/lgpcappiello.github.io/index.md

 When I'm not working, I'm an enthusiastic tabletop gamer and I usually have several unfinished crafting projects laying around.
 I also love animals and have a growing menagerie of rescues. <a href="https://lgpcappiello.github.io/Meet-the-Rescues/">You can read about them here</a>.
 For informal updates, dog/cat photos, and bad jokes, I am also (semi) active on <a href="https://twitter.com/lgpcappiello" target="_blank">Twitter</a>.

-My goal for this site is to share teaching materials and information on my research.
-Course materials may be found under "Teaching", with original LaTeX and markdown files on my Github.
+Selected course materials may be found under "Teaching", with original LaTeX and markdown files on my Github.
 I am always open to collaboration and mentoring student research and am happy to work on projects outside of the current scope of my research.
 I also do consulting work as time permits.
 Please feel free to reach out to me with any questions.

 ### Curriculum Vitae
 My CV may be found <a href="https://lgpcappiello.github.io/CappielloCV.pdf" target="_blank">here</a> (last update: Sep-2021).